robocup-junior/erebus-document/content/en/docs/Reference/placeholder-with-template-examples.md

 ---
-title: "Parameter Reference"
+title: "placeholder with template examples"
-linkTitle: "Parameter Reference"
+linkTitle: "placeholder with template examples"
 date: 2017-01-05
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.